State-Independent Quantum Key Distribution with Two-Way Classical Communication: Introduction

-While advances in quantum optics hope to curb this leakage (see \cite{Sera12} and citations therein), applications that are state-independent would eliminate the need for complex processes to prepare and manipulate quantum states.
-In this paper, one such application is provided.
-The state-independent quantum key distribution (SIQKD) protocol proposed here has at its core correlations that are not space-like separated, but time-like separated.
-To realise this, we employ the Brukner-Taylor-Cheung-Vedral (BTCV) formalism \cite{Bruk04,Tayl04}, which makes use of sequential projective measurements on a single system, as opposed to measurements on space-like separated coupled systems.
+This state-independent quantum key distribution protocol with two-way classical communication (SIQKD2CC) has at its core measurements that are not space-like separated, but time-like separated.
+To realize this, we employ the Brukner-Taylor-Cheung-Vedral (BTCV) formalism \cite{Bruk04,Tayl04}, which makes use of sequential projective measurements on a single system, as opposed to measurements on space-like separated coupled systems.

 The BTCV formulation relies solely on the measurement operators, and one can therefore not make a comment on the non-classicality of the state.
 However, in some sense, one can say that all states can violate this inequality, even fully mixed ones \cite{Fedr11}.
 Correlations in time can be considered manifestations of sequential measurements.
-They provide an operational probabilistic framework that can be applied to enhance probabilities of success in classical protocols such as computational complexity tasks, as demonstrated in \cite{Bruk04,Tayl04}.
+BTCV provides an operational probabilistic framework that can be applied to enhance probabilities of success in classical protocols such as computational complexity tasks, demonstrated in \cite{Bruk04,Tayl04}.
+In the SIQKD2CC protocol, the BTCV formalism provides a probabilistic tool that allows two parties to detect an eavesdropper even if the initial state is completely mixed -- thus rendering it truly state-independent.
+The current text focuses on BTCV and thus temporal correlations as a potential resource for state-independent protocols, though a discussion on security has been provided in Section~3.1.1.

-In the SIQKD protocol, the BTCV formalism provides a probabilistic tool that allows two parties to detect an eavesdropper even if the initial state is completely mixed -- thus rendering it truly state-independent.
-We begin with a brief overview of the time-like Bell-CHSH inequality in Section~\ref{sect:BTCV} with important notes on the origin of the state-independence and whether the correlations can be considered non-classical, then proceed to SIQKD in Section~\ref{sect:SIQKD}.
+We begin with a brief overview of the time-like Bell-CHSH inequality in Section~\ref{sect:BTCV} with important notes on the origin of the state-independence and whether the correlations can be considered non-classical.
+We show that the form of this inequality arises naturally from non-commutativity of observables.
+We then proceed to the SIQKD2CC protocol in Section~\ref{sect:SIQKD}.